Jc-42/get-current-song-modern/README.md

 # Get Current Song

 This is a simple FabricMC mod that allows you to get the current playing song in Minecraft via a command.
+Updated for 1.19+ [Original Version](https://modrinth.com/mod/getcurrentsong)

 ## Commands